lagbolt/library/TechServices.md

 I'm interested in three different, separate standards for catalog quality:

-1. Assessing catalog records against a standard, either internal or external
+* Assessing catalog records against a standard, either internal or external
-2. Effectiveness in supporting library programs
+* Effectiveness in supporting the community
-3. Effectiveness in supporting the community
+* Effectiveness in supporting library programs

 #### Is this a big problem?